-Who are some Women in Business that you admire?
+Who are some women you admire?

 “A name or a recognizable face doesn’t matter.
-It’s the everyday female hero who works hard to support her dreams, her goals, her family and other women.””
+It’s the everyday female hero who works hard to support her dreams, her goals, her family and other women.”

 What challenges are specific to your industry?

-“Consumers can be easily led astray by technology and automation, but nothing can take the place of a dedicated Realtor.
+“Even during the time of COVID-19, consumers can be easily led astray by technology and automation, but nothing can take the place of a dedicated Realtor.
 The humanity, negotiation skills, navigation through disclosures and knowledge of the local area—there is no shortcut.”

 What should women be doing to better advance their careers?